 1.Increasing the level of education will have a positive impact on the lifestyle and quality of life that will have a positive impact on the distribution of benefits (BBP)

-2. Changes in the demographic situation (aging, social mobility, etc.) will increase State expenditures – data to support the statement please
+2. Changes in the demographic situation (aging, social mobility, etc.) will increase State expenditures (According to the UN prognosis, the share of people of 65 years and older will reach 18,9% in 2030 and will continue increasing to 25.3% by 2050)– data to support the statement please

-3.Mentality and cultural particularities lead to unpredictability of choices (ignorance of primary healthcare, demand for branded services, improper attitude towards rehabilitation reduces the SP prognosis).
+3.Mentality and cultural particularities lead to unfavourable f choices (ignorance of primary healthcare, demand for branded services, improper attitude towards rehabilitation and etc.) which can make the SP prognosis unpredictable).
 Are these choices unpredictable or rather unfavourable?

-4.Establishing a healthy lifestyle will have a positive effect on the structure of benefits (BBP) and therefore on the SP optimization What positive trends are in healthy lifestyle?
+4.Establishing a healthy lifestyle will have a positive effect on the structure of benefits (BBP) and therefore on the SP optimization – will be reduced complicated prolonged cases and will enable us to focus on the services which are not included in beneficiary packages (rehabilitation, planned therapy and etc.) What positive trends are in healthy lifestyle?
 What effect you expect on BBP?

-5.Due to the delay of formation of the middle class (according to revenue), the share of private insurance is low Could you elaborate this a bit more – you mention “delay”, does this mean that expectations and reality do not match?
+5.Due to the delay of formation of the middle class (according to revenue), the share of private insurance is low (Gini coefficient is in scope of 0.4 for last 10 years) Could you elaborate this a bit more – you mention “delay”, does this mean that expectations and reality do not match?
 And do you expect this trend to continue in the future?
 Could you provide data evidence.

 Technological: developments in technology that may affect health sector, including developments IT sector.